-Official Pacific Oaks transcripts are available by completing a transcript request through Transcripts Plus.
-Information is available on the Registrar Office, Transcript Request webpage.
-Unofficial transcripts are available to current students to view and print through the My Pacific Oaks student portal.
+Official Pacific Oaks transcripts are available by completing the transcript request form accessible via the student portal.
+Unofficial transcripts are available to current students to view and print via the Pacific Oaks Student portal.

-Transcripts from other institutions that have been presented for admission or evaluation become part of the student's academic file and are not returned or copied for distribution.
+Transcripts from other institutions that were presented/submitted for admission or evaluation are deemed the property of Pacific Oaks College and will not be retuned or copied for distribution.